 If your business is a complete brick and mortar one, then it is highly likely that you have been hit by the lockdowns badly.
 Now it is time for you to consider building a website and start earning from online revenues.
-Full dependence on offline sales will not only endanger you to such situations if they happen again but may also jeopardize its existence in the future.
+Full dependence on offline sales will not only endanger you in such situations if they happen again but may also jeopardize its existence in the future.

 2. Scale Up Existing Online Sales

-The Coronavirus crisis has hit the world hard and hardly there is any business which will be able to escape its impact completely.
-Here is a chart published by Moody’s which shows the industries in the USA which are likely to be impacted by Coronavirus crisis, along with the level of exposure they face.
+The Coronavirus crisis has hit the world hard and hardly there is any business that will be able to escape its impact completely.
+Here is a chart published by Moody’s which shows the industries in the USA which are likely to be impacted by the Coronavirus crisis, along with the level of exposure they face.